AndrewMacatangay/Technical-Analysis/02. Dow Theory/README.md

 <div align = "center"><h3>4.
 Indices Must Confirm Each Other</h3></div>

-In Dow's time, he used the Dow Jones Industrial Average and Dow Jones Transporation Average to determine new trends.
-He figured that these two indicies are closely related and that if one average was trending one way, and another average was trending the other, that there would be a new trend emerging.
+In Dow's time, he used the Dow Jones Industrial Average and Dow Jones Transportation Average to determine new trends.
+He figured that these two indices are closely related and that if one average was trending one way, and another average was trending the other, that there would be a new trend emerging.
 A major driver in the transportation sector is the ability to move products created by the industrial sector.
 This means that if transportation is doing well, it might be that industries are doing well also.
 If industries are not doing well (yet), then it could signal a good opportunity to buy into them.
 If transportation is on a downfall, it might be that industries are about to fall as well.

 <div align = "center"><h3>5.
 Volume Must Confirm the Trend</h3></div>